usmanwardag/research_buddy/README.md

 Ahh!
 So cliche.

-If Yes, then this tool is gonna make your life simple!
+If Yes, then this tool is going to make your life simple!

-Double clicking any word will give you a popup displaying the top 5 citations, youtube links, google scholar links, github links.
-If you are not sure what an abbreviated word means in the paper, this tool also provides you its meaning from wikipedia, udemy and coursera links.
+Double clicking any word will give you a popup displaying the top 5 citations, youtube links, google scholar links, and github links.
+If you are unsure what an abbreviated word means in the paper, this tool also provides you its meaning from wikipedia, udemy and coursera links.

 ![Alt Text](https://media.giphy.com/media/YVmL3uMI8IobhU6KD7/giphy.gif)